thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 Can I ask you is your knowledge cut off date like 2023 or are you trying to pull one over on me?
 You said:
-You’ve had it for a long time now I’m surprised you don’t know that because you’re supposed to be smart You said:
+You’ve had it for a long time now I’m surprised you don’t know that... because you’re supposed to be quite smart now You said:
 OK, that’s it.
 You’re out of time.
 I’m taking you somewhere else.
 You said: